RobertTalbert/roberttalbert.github.io/_posts/2018-04-16-sabbatical-lessons-what-i-did.md

 ---
-title: "Sabbatical lessons, part 0: What I did in as an embedded academic"
+title: "Sabbatical lessons, part 0: What I did as an embedded academic"
 excerpt: "I'm rolling out a 10-part series on the big takeaways from my sabbatical at Steelcase this year.
 This post sets this series up and gives a summary."
 comments: true
 share: true